-The only sure way to get a free criminal lawyers defense is when a criminal defendant notifies the court that he or she cannot afford an attorney, and the court will appointed a public defender to handle the case, usually at taxpayer's cost.
+The only sure way to get a free criminal lawyers defense is when a criminal defendant notifies the court that he or she cannot afford legal counsel, and the court then appoint a public defender to handle the case, usually at taxpayer's cost.

-Public defenders are licensed attorneys appointed by the juvenile court in criminal cases to represent defendants who cannot afford to pay for legal counsel.
-The public defender may funded by government agencies, non-profit agencies, grants, charitable donations or other non-public sources.
+Public defenders are licensed attorneys appointed by the court in criminal cases to represent defendants who cannot afford to pay for legal assistance.
+The public defender may be funded by government agencies, non-profit agencies, grants, charitable donations or other non-public sources.

 Being charged or convicted with a crime will have a demaging long-term impact in your life:

 If a criminal defendant lies about his or her ability to pay for legal representation he/she may be charged with a crime, which could be punished by a fine or imprisonment, such as making false representations to authorities.